Chevrolet Silverado EV

-The Chevrolet Silverado EV is a battery electric full-size pickup truck to be manufactured by General Motors under the Chevrolet brand.
-Introduced in January 2022, the Silverado EV will go on sale in 2023 for the 2024 model year in the North American market.
+The Chevrolet Silverado EV is a battery electric full-size pickup truck manufactured by General Motors under the Chevrolet brand.
+Introduced in January 2022, the Silverado EV went on sale in 2023 for the 2024 model year in the North American market.

 Despite using the Silverado nameplate, the vehicle does not share its underpinnings with the ICE-powered Silverado, as it is built on a narrower version of the dedicated electric platform used by the GMC Hummer EV.
-It is the first Chevrolet-branded electric pickup truck after the experimental S-10 EV.
+The Silverado EV is the first Chevrolet-branded electric pickup truck since the experimental S-10 EV and VIA VTRUX.

-The GMC counterpart, the GMC Sierra EV was introduced in October 2022 with a restyled exterior and interior design.
+The GMC counterpart, the GMC Sierra EV, was introduced in October 2022 with a restyled exterior and interior design.

 Overview

 The Silverado EV was introduced at the 2022 Consumer Electronics Show (CES) on January 5, 2022.
 Instead of using the existing Silverado platform, it uses the electric-only BT1 platform with an Ultium battery.
 While the wheelbase and overall length are similar to the ICE-powered Silverado, the proportions are significantly altered which enables it to adopt a more aerodynamic exterior design and a forward-shifted cab to increase interior space.
 It is available in a four-door Crew Cab configuration.

 All models are powered by front and rear electric motors with optional 200 kWh battery and uses independent front and rear suspension.
 The truck will initially have a towing capacity of 8000 lbs, but Chevrolet will offer a max tow package that will increase the figure up to 20000 lbs.